-Since 2014, the British Archaeological Project at Grumentum has served as a field school for undergraduates in archaeology, classics, ancient history and anthropology.
+Since 2014, the British Archaeological Project at Grumentum has served as a field school for undergraduates in archaeology, classics, art history and anthropology.
 Over the course of the last seven years, we have hosted students from England, Scotland, Wales, Ireland, Germany, Spain, Italy, Australia, Hong Kong, the U.S.A. and Canada.
 In short, we are very much an international operation and welcome applicants from anywhere in the world.
-We are hopeful that with the arrival of the COVID-19 vaccine, circumstances will permit us to return to the field in 2021.
+We are hopeful that with the arrival of the COVID-19 vaccines, circumstances will permit us to return to the field in 2021.
 Consequently, we are now accepting applications for the field school, which is scheduled to run from July 10th to July 31st, 2021.

 Grumentum is in a fairly remote location in western Basilicata, and the easiest way to reach the site is by SITA bus directly from Rome.
 Consequently, we will depart as a group from Roma Tiburtina Bus Station at 15:00 on Saturday, July 9th, reaching Grumentum by around 19:30.
 The return trip to the capital on Saturday, July 30th should see us reach Tiburtina by noon.
 Because this bus is sometimes slightly delayed, we recommend that participants book their departing flights from Rome for no earlier than 17:00 on July 30th.